R-Truth: Return (2025–present)

 On June 7 at Money in the Bank, R-Truth returned and assisted Cody Rhodes and Jey Uso — helping them defeat Cena and Logan Paul.
 After returning, R-Truth adopted a more serious attitude and referred to himself by his real name "Ron Killings", but still retained his former ring name.
 On the June 20 episode of SmackDown, R-Truth faced Cena which ended in a disqualification after Cena struck him with the WWE Championship.
-After the match, his serious character was dropped and portrayed his comedy gimmick again.
+After the match, his serious character was dropped and he returned to his comedy gimmick.
+On the March 20, 2026 episode of SmackDown, he and Damian Priest won the WWE Tag Team Championship.
+On the August 14 episode of SmackDown, Truth and Priest lost the titles back to The MFTs also involving The War Raiders ending their reign at 147 days.
+After failing to win the AAA World Tag Team Championship from the War Raiders on the September 11 episode of SmackDown, Truth was attacked by Priest, ending their partnership.

 Personal life

 Killings married Pamela Killings on April 7, 2011.
 Their daughter was born on November 15, 2014.

 His son Christopher plays college basketball in the Penn State Athletic Conference for Penn State Wilkes-Barre and had previously played for Greater Allegheny.
 Killings is a supporter of the Carolina Panthers.

 Music career

 Before becoming a wrestler, Killings began his music career in the 1990s as a hip-hop artist, pursuing a big break in the industry before his wrestling career took off.
 During this time, he attended Jack the Rapper conventions—gatherings of record executives and musical artists where performers could audition for record deals.
-At one of these events, Killings met Tupac Shakur, a moment that inspired him to continue pursuing music.
+At one of these events, Killings met and was photographed with Tupac Shakur and Eazy E, a moment that inspired him to continue pursuing music.
 However, he went on hiatus from making music when he began his wrestling career in 1997.
+Some of his other musical influences include Eminem, T.I., Lil Wayne, and he also takes inspiration from rock groups like Pearl Jam.

 In 2003 while working for TNA Killings made a comeback to music releasing his first studio album Invinceable.
 He has since released 3 more albums Killingit in 2016 and Legacy in 2021.

-Killings switched from his usual hip-hop sound, when he released his first country album The White Album on August 7, 2025.
-When asked about the albums name Killings stated in an interview “As dark as I am, I called it the White Album.”
-The album debuted at #10 on the Billboard Country Chart.
+Killings switched from his usual hip-hop sound, when he released his first country album The White Album on August 7, 2025, the record blends rap, soul and pop elements.
+When asked about the album's name Killings stated in an interview “As dark as I am, I called it the White Album.”
+The album debuted at #10 on the Billboard Country Chart marking his first ever chart placement.

 Killings also plays sporadic concerts throughout the year.